hawkinsrails.net / shortlines / glsr

 Russell Tedder in CF7 Locomotives: From Cleburne to Everywhere, 1997

-The Gloster Southern Railroad began operations in August of 1986, providing shortline rail service from Gloster, Mississippi, 35 miles south to Slaughter, Louisiana, and in interchange with the Illinois Central (now Canadian National).
-The line was owned by Georgia-Pacific which purchased and refurbished the abandoned branch line to provide service to a its plywood mill operation in Gloster.
+The line was owned by Georgia-Pacific which purchased and refurbished the abandoned Illinois Central Gulf branch line to provide service to a its plywood mill operation in Gloster.
 A pair of ex Santa Fe CF7 road switchers was secured to handle traffic.
 The GLSR operated two or three freight trains per week until the plant closed in December 2002.
-The branch line is a segment of the former Yazoo & Mississippi Valley, which was absorbed into the original Illinois Central in 1946.
+The branch line was a segment of the former Yazoo & Mississippi Valley mainline, which was absorbed into the original Illinois Central in 1946.
 The Gloster Southern also operated the former Columbia & Silver Creek shortline from 1988 to 1995.

 1988 Official Guide listing